 Despite this denial, one month later on the 12 January 2018, there were four SpaceBEEâ€™s picosatellites aboard the Indian Space Research Organization (ISRO) PSLV-XL rocket ride share launch â€“ which we wrote about at the time â€“ and they were sent into near-polar Sun Synchronous Low Earth Orbit at an altitude of approximately 580 km.
 The launch is confirmed by Index of Objects Launched into Outer Space maintained by the United Nations Office for Outer Space Affairs (UNOOSA) which lists the four SpaceBEEâ€™s as currently been in orbit.
 The fact that Swarm apparently launched without authorisation is worrying, but it also raises concerns about ride-share rocket launches in terms of what checks are undertaken before satellites are put into space.

 Swarm Technologies Inc., a Californian based company founded by Sara Spangelo and Benjamin Longmier, made a second application to the FCC on the 8th January 2018 for the launch of four SpaceBEEâ€™s , but this is listed as being set aside on the 5th February.
+Update: The FCC announced on the 20th December that it has penalised Swarm $900,000 for the unauthorised launches and it has to submit pre-launch reports to the FCC at least 45 days before any launch and within 5 days of a signing a launch agreement.

 Now the SpaceBEEâ€™s are in orbit, there isnâ€™t a lot we can do.
 Whilst, a lot of work and money are currently going into space debris removal systems there isnâ€™t a solution.
 So weâ€™ll just have to let the SpaceBEEâ€™s have their natural lifecycle â€“ which could be as short as the six month to two year mission life or as long as the suggested ten year battery life.
 Whenever they reach end-of-life they will burn up in the atmosphere as they fall back toward Earth.